 Another option for donors who would like to make a gift to the UW Foundation but need income — especially those with appreciated securities — is the pooled income fund.
 A pooled income fund is very similar to a mutual fund.

 To make such a gift, you sign a pooled income fund agreement and transfer cash or appreciated securities to the fund.
+You avoid capital-gain tax, if any, in the asset that you use to make your gift.
 Your gift purchases “units” in the fund based on the fair-market value of your gift and the current market value of fund units.
-Income from the pooled fund is distributed on a pro-rata basis to the beneficiaries you specify.
+Income from the pooled fund is distributed on a pro-rata basis to the beneficiary”]beneficiaries[/glossary] you specify.
 Beneficiaries receive income for life.
-When the last beneficiary dies, the value of your units in the fund will be distributed to the UW Foundation and benefit any program you choose.
-You avoid capital-gain tax, if any, in the asset you use to make your gift.
+When the last beneficiary dies, the value of your units in the fund will be distributed to the UW Foundation to benefit any program you choose.